Daud Khan Karrani

-Mughal conquest of Bengal

-Daud Khan was discontented to be under the dominion of Mughal Emperor Akbar, therefore he decided to fight against the army of Delhi and remain the conqueror of Bengal.
+Reign

+After the assassination of Bayazid Khan Karrani, Daud was raised to the throne by the nobles.
+Both Bayazid and Daud shook off their allegiance to Akbar and issued coins in their own names.
+However, Daud's hot-tempered attitude created disruption among the Karrani nobles.

+War with Mughals

 Invasion of Jamania

-Emperor Akbar evaded Daud Khan once Daud invaded Jamania near Ghazipur.
-The Bengali army razed the Jamania city to the ground and captured its fort.
-Following this, Akbar finally ordered the governor of Jaunpur, Munim Khan, to proceed against Daud.
-Munim Khan met his friend Ludi Khan, the Prime Minister of Daud, in Patna and opted for a truce.
+Emperor Akbar moved against Daud Khan after the latter invaded Zamania (near Ghazipur).
+The Bengali army razed the city to the ground and captured its fort.
+In response, Akbar ordered Munim Khan, the governor of Jaunpur, to proceed against Daud.
+However, Munim Khan met with his friend Ludi Khan, Daud's Prime Minister, in Patna and opted for a truce.

-The agreement pleased neither Akbar nor Daud.
-Ludi Khan was later put to death by Daud.
+The agreement pleased neither Akbar nor Daud, and Ludi Khan was subsequently put to death by Daud.

 Battle of Patna

 In 1573 Munim Khan attacked Bihar, forcing Daud to retreat and take shelter in Patna.
 Daud sent Katlu Lohani, Gujar Khan Karrani and Sri Hari against the Mughal army.
 Munim Khan, along with Todar Mal and Man Singh, made the first attack in Hajipur.
 After a fierce battle, the Bengalis and Afghans were at the verge of victory.
 However, Akbar then re-captured the neighboring fort of Hajipur, which was the source of rations for the army of his opponent.
 The Bengalis along with the Afghans fell in distress and retreated to Bengal.
 Akbar returned to the capital after appointing Munim Khan as the governor of Bihar and Bengal.
 Todar Mal was also left to assist him.